imanoxymoron/HW-18-Blockchain/README.md

 ![image](https://user-images.githubusercontent.com/72050478/116297041-e24bfc00-a768-11eb-9268-2eb5a1f65375.png)

 This allows you to test transactions in our custom blockchain.
+Congratulations!
+You've done a test transaction in a test ether network.